A collection of 87 colorful paintings from 1899 discovered by accident surprisingly predicted many of today's scientific inventions.

 In 1910, the first commercial flight was still a dream, but postcards envisioned airborne firefighting.
 Today, drones are being used to monitor wildfires.

-According to Mr. Spencer, the collection he found consisted of several individual designs, printed in color on eight uncut cards.
+According to Mr. Spencer, the collection he found included several individual designs, printed in color on eight uncut cards.
 The series "En L'An 2000" was created by French artists, including Jean-Marc Cote, to illustrate the 1900 World Exhibition in Paris.
 They were originally intended to be printed on cigar/cigarette boxes, but financial difficulties forced the project to be scrapped.
 Later, several more designs were added, bringing the total to 87, and were printed as postcards, but were also not issued.

 The collection was forgotten until the 1980s, when science fiction writer Isaac Asimov stumbled upon a set of postcards and featured them in his book "Futuredays: A Nineteenth Century Vision of the Year 2000."